"When eating an elephant take one bite at a time."

 - General Creighton W. Abrams, Jr.

-Chris is a senior attorney at Ball Morse Lowe and a leader in the firm’s Oil, Gas + Energy Practice Group.
+Chris is a senior attorney at Ball Morse Lowe PLLC and a leader in the firm’s Oil, Gas + Energy Practice Group.
 Chris is a deft problem solver who is regularly retained by clients with unique, complex, and/or delicate matters requiring swift and strategic handling.
 Chris's practice is focused primarily within the energy sector with an emphasis on title examination and the preparation of drilling, division order, and acquisition title opinions for companies in Colorado, Wyoming, North Dakota, Oklahoma, New Mexico, and Texas.
 He is also an expert in all manner of energy-related transactions from purchase and sale agreements, deeds and assignments to surface use and lease agreements (oil and gas, wind, and solar).
 Chris's clients include oil and gas operators, non-operating interest owners, mineral buyers, renewable energy producers, private equity, and landowners.
 Additionally, Chris represents clients in certain business, real estate, and probate matters.